 Attendance: Students are expected to attend all classes and are responsible for any material missed.
 Attendance will be taken regularly; participation is necessary to learn hands-on skills.
-If you leave immediately after taking the quiz without explanation, you will be counted as absent.
+If you leave immediately after taking an in-class quiz without explanation, you will be counted as absent.
+Your success in this class will depend on your attendance and the effort you put forth.